Isopod00/Automatic-Mister/README.md

 When you first plug it in you are prompted to configure your system, and the after that you're good to go!
 Some nice built-in features are spray schedule and spray time control, count-down clock until next spray, and a manual spray button.

-Parts Used:
--3D Printed Case
--3D Printed Case Cover
--3D Printed Sprayer Stand
--Arduino Mega
--2.8" tft lcd Shield
--Relay Module
--Two 1.5v Rechargeable Batteries
--Rechargeable Battery Case
--Motorized Spray Bottle
--Lots of Wire

-Code Used:
+Parts Used: 3D Printed Electronics Case, 3D Printed Sprayer Stand, Arduino Mega, 2.8" tft lcd Shield, Relay Module, One 1.5v Rechargeable Battery, Battery Case, Motorized Spray Bottle, Lots of Wire

--All of the code is in a single .ino script that is run by the Arduino Mega
+Code Used: All of the code is in a single .ino script that is run by the Arduino Mega